farcaster-project/farcaster-node/README.md

 With those commands and farcasterd logs you should be able to follow your swaps.

-Checkout the documentaion on [how to use the node](#usage) for more details.
+Checkout the documentaion on [how to use the node](#usage) to see how to make and take offers.

 ### Run with docker

-If you did use Docker you are already all setup, the node and the wallet are running and you can interact with `farcasterd` container (when in the same folder as the `docker-compose.yml`) using the cli
+If you did use Docker you are already all setup.
+If you didn't run `docker-compose up -d` yet you can do it, the node and the wallet are now running and you can interact with `farcasterd` container using the cli with

 ```
 docker-compose exec farcasterd swap-cli info